Brayden Point: Tampa Bay Lightning (2016–present)

 On September 23, 2019, the Lightning re-signed Point to a three-year, $20.25 million extension.
 That same day, he revealed he had undergone hip surgery in the 2019 off-season to repair a torn labrum and that he is ready to start the 2019–20 season, in which he recorded 25 goals and 39 assists for 64 points in 66 games until the final three weeks of the season got canceled due to the COVID-19 pandemic.
 On August 11, 2020, in the first round of the 2020 playoffs, Point scored the winning goal in game one against the Columbus Blue Jackets in what was the fourth-longest game in NHL history.
 His goal came with 9:33 left in quintuple overtime.
 Eight days later, in game five, Point scored in the first overtime period to clinch the series for the Lightning.
 On September 7, Point recorded a five-point night to help the Lightning to a 8–2 win over the New York Islanders in the first game of the Eastern Conference final.
 The five-point game established a new franchise record for most points in a single playoff game.
-Point eventually won the Stanley Cup on September 28 after the Lightning defeated the Dallas Stars in six games during the 2020 Stanley Cup Finals and led the league in goals (14) while also recording 19 assists for 33 points.
+Point eventually won the Stanley Cup on September 28 after the Lightning defeated the Dallas Stars in six games during the 2020 Stanley Cup Final and led the league in goals (14) while also recording 19 assists for 33 points.
 He and Nikita Kucherov also became the first teammates to have 30 playoff points (Point (33), Kucherov (34) since Sidney Crosby (31) and Evgeni Malkin (37) in 2009.

-Point finished the COVID-shortened 2020–21 season with a team-leading 23 goals and 25 assists for a team-leading 48 points in all 56 games before helping the Lightning repeat as Stanley Cup champions as they defeated the inner-state rival Florida Panthers in six games, Carolina Hurricanes in six games and New York Islanders in seven games in the first three rounds of the 2021 playoffs before defeating the Montreal Canadiens in five games in the 2021 Stanley Cup Finals.
+Point finished the COVID-shortened 2020–21 season with a team-leading 23 goals and 25 assists for a team-leading 48 points in all 56 games before helping the Lightning repeat as Stanley Cup champions as they defeated the intrastate rival Florida Panthers in six games, Carolina Hurricanes in six games and New York Islanders in seven games in the first three rounds of the 2021 playoffs before defeating the Montreal Canadiens in five games in the 2021 Stanley Cup Final.
 He ended the playoffs with 14 goals and nine assists for 23 points in all 23 games.